yusefmosiah/Choir.chat/docs/levels/level1.md

 VERSION core_system: 6.0

+Note: This document describes the core system architecture, with initial focus on TestFlight functionality.
+More sophisticated event-driven mechanisms described here will be implemented post-funding.

-The Choir system is built around a clear hierarchy of truth and a natural flow of events.
+The Choir system is built around a clear hierarchy of truth and state management.
 At its foundation, the blockchain serves as the authoritative source for all ownership and economic state - thread ownership, token balances, message hashes, and co-author lists.
 This ensures that the economic model, with its harmonic equity distribution and thermodynamic thread evolution, has an immutable and verifiable foundation.

 Alongside the blockchain, Qdrant acts as the authoritative source for all content and semantic relationships.
 It stores the actual message content, embeddings, and the growing network of citations and semantic links.
 This separation of concerns allows the system to maintain both economic integrity through the blockchain and rich semantic relationships through the vector database.

 The AEIOU-Y chorus cycle sits at the heart of the interaction model, processing user input through a series of well-defined steps.
-Each step generates events that flow through the system, coordinating state updates and UI feedback.
 The cycle begins with pure response in the Action step, enriches it with prior knowledge in the Experience step, aligns with user intent in the Intention step, records semantic connections in the Observation step, decides on continuation in the Update step, and produces the final response in the Yield step.

-Events serve as the coordination mechanism between these components.
-When a user submits input, it triggers a cascade of events that flow through the system.
-The chorus cycle generates events as it processes the input.
-These events are used to coordinate UI updates, track system state, and maintain synchronization between components.
-However, these events are not the source of truth - they are merely the means by which the system coordinates updates and maintains consistency.
+State updates flow naturally between these components.
+When a user submits input, the system coordinates necessary updates across the UI, blockchain, and vector store.
+The chorus cycle processes the input while maintaining system state consistency.
+These state changes are carefully managed to maintain data integrity and system coherence.

 The economic model uses harmonic principles to govern thread evolution and value distribution.
 Thread temperature rises with rejections and moderates with approvals, creating natural quality barriers.
 Equity is distributed according to harmonic formulas, ensuring fair value attribution while maintaining mathematical elegance.